 Bringing it all together

 Michael P. Allen researched films at Washington State University.
 He told me it took both inventors and dreamers to create the movies we have today, but Thomas Edison engineered the pieces that brought it all together.

 “Edison’s first films were very short clips of boxing matches, dancing, and acrobats that could be viewed by a person looking into a viewing machine called the kinetoscope,” Allen says.

 He explained how the world began to change dramatically when the two Lumière brothers made the first motion picture people could watch on the big screen.
 They rented a room in a Paris café basement and people could watch a 15-minute movie for just a few cents.

 “In any case, the answer to the question is money,” Allen says.
 “Films may be art, but they take money to make and they are made to make money.”

-This summer, you can create a movie or flipbook and let me know if there are other reasons why you invented it.
+You can create a movie or flipbook of your own and tell me why you made it at Dr.Universe@wsu.edu.
 If cats like me could time travel, maybe we could get answers from the inventors themselves.
 Until then, I’ll leave the history of movies to the experts and ideas of time traveling to the moviemakers.

 Check out these films from my friends at the Washington State University Libraries Manuscripts, Archives, and Special Collections: